Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: Abstract

 \section{Abstract}

-We propose a Frank-Wolfe (FW) solver to optimize the symmetric nonnegative matrix factorization problem under a simplicial constraint.
-Compared with existing solutions, this algorithm is extremely simple to implement, and has almost no hyperparameters to be tuned.
-Building on the recent advances of FW algorithms in nonconvex optimization, we prove an $O(1/\eps^2)$ convergence rate to stationary points, via a tight bound $\Theta(n^2)$ on the curvature constant.
+Symmetric nonnegative matrix factorization has found abundant applications in various domains by providing a symmetric low-rank decomposition of nonnegative matrices.
+In this paper we propose a Frank-Wolfe (FW) solver to optimize the symmetric nonnegative matrix factorization problem under a simplicial constraint, which has recently been proposed for probabilistic clustering.
+Compared with existing solutions, this algorithm is simple to implement, and has no hyperparameters to be tuned.
+Building on the recent advances of FW algorithms in nonconvex optimization, we prove an $O(1/\eps^2)$ convergence rate to $\eps$-approximate KKT points, via a tight bound $\Theta(n^2)$ on the curvature constant, which matches the best known result in unconstrained nonconvex setting using gradient methods.
 Numerical results demonstrate the effectiveness of our algorithm.
 As a side contribution, we construct a simple nonsmooth convex problem where the FW algorithm fails to converge to the optimum.
 This result raises an interesting question about necessary conditions of the success of the FW algorithm on convex problems.

-\section{Introduction}
+\section{INTRODUCTION}

-Nonnegative matrix factorization (NMF) has found various applications in data mining, natural language processing, and computer vision~\citep{xu2003document,liu2003non,kuang2012symmetric,yang2013overlapping}, due to its ability to provide low rank approximations and interpretable decompositions.
-The exact decision version of NMF is known to be NP-hard~\citep{vavasis2009complexity}, which also implies that its optimization version is NP-hard.
+Nonnegative matrix factorization (NMF) has found various applications in data mining, natural language processing, and computer vision~\citep{xu2003document,liu2003non,kuang2012symmetric}, due to its ability to provide low rank approximations and interpretable decompositions.
+The decision version of NMF is known to be NP-hard~\citep{vavasis2009complexity}, which also implies that its optimization problem is NP-hard.
 Recently, a variant of NMF where the input matrix is constrained to be symmetric has become popular for clustering~\citep{he2011symmetric,kuang2012symmetric,kuang2015symnmf}.
-The problem is known as symmetric NMF (SymNMF), and its goal is to minimize $||A - WW^T||_F^2$ under the constraint that $W \geq 0$ element-wise, where $A$ is a symmetric matrix of cluster affinities.
+The problem is known as symmetric NMF (SymNMF), and its goal is to minimize $||A - WW^T||_F^2$ under the constraint that $W \geq 0$ elementwise, where $A$ is a symmetric matrix of cluster affinities.
 Compared with NMF, SymNMF is applicable even when the algorithm does not have direct access to the data instances, but only their pairwise similarity scores.
 Note that in general the input matrix $A$ does not need to be nonnegative~\citep{kuang2012symmetric}.
-SymNMF has been successfully applied in many different settings and was shown to be competitive with standard clustering algorithms; see~\citep{he2011symmetric,kuang2012symmetric,kuang2015symnmf} and the references therein for more details.
+SymNMF has been successfully applied in many different settings and was shown to be competitive with standard clustering algorithms; see~\citep{kuang2012symmetric,kuang2015symnmf} and the references therein for more details.